 In addition, SAD can affect a person’s ability to concentrate or think clearly.
 This can make it more difficult to be productive.
-That may lead to difficulty at work, in personal interactions or in creative pursuits.
+This can also lead to difficulty at work, in personal interactions or in creative pursuits.

 Theories on why SAD happens

 Experts aren’t sure about the cause of seasonal affective disorder.
 However, several theories attempt to explain why it affects certain people each year.

 Here are three potential causes:

 - The reduction in light disrupts a person’s circadian rhythm.
 This makes it harder for their body to regulate factors like their mood and appetite.

-- Because of the increase in darkness, a person’s body creates too much melatonin.
+- Because of the increased darkness, a person’s body creates too much melatonin.
 This is a hormone that makes you sleepy.

 - Lack of sunlight leads a person’s body to create less serotonin.
 This is a natural brain chemical that affects your mood.